★★★★★ 5.0 · 300+ Google reviews | Voted “Best Chiropractor” 2021–2026

 • Localized pain right at the tailbone, the very bottom of the spine between the buttocks, rather than spread across the low back.

-• Worse with sitting, particularly on hard surfaces or leaning back, and often worse when rising from sitting to standing.
+• Worse with sitting, particularly on hard surfaces or leaning back, and often a sharp spike when moving from sitting to standing.

-• Tenderness to touch directly over the tailbone.
+• Tenderness to touch directly over the coccyx.

-• Sometimes discomfort with bowel movements because of the area involved.
+• Sometimes discomfort with bowel movements or during intimacy, because of the area involved.

-• Cushioning.
-A wedge or a cushion with a cutout at the back takes pressure off the tailbone while sitting, which is one of the most useful single changes.
+1. Offload the tailbone.
+A wedge cushion, or a cushion with a cutout or U-shape at the back, takes pressure directly off the coccyx while sitting.
+This is often the single most helpful change.

-• Sit smarter.
-Sit upright rather than slouched, shift position often, and stand up periodically to unload the area during long sitting.
+2. Sit smarter.
+Sit upright rather than slouched, shift position frequently, and stand up periodically during long sitting to unload the area.

-• Hands on care and targeted work for the surrounding pelvic and low back structures, which can help when the area and nearby muscles are involved.
+5. Hands-on care and targeted work for the surrounding pelvic floor and low back structures, which can help when those muscles and joints are contributing to the pain.

-Recovery is usually measured in weeks to months, and the trend for most people is toward improvement.
-Patience and consistent offloading matter more than any single treatment.
+Recovery is usually measured in weeks to months, and the overall trend for most people is toward improvement.
+Consistent offloading matters more than any one treatment.

 When tailbone pain needs a medical look